 - Avoid touching of Thermocouple with the wall of the autoclave because on walls have a higher temperature as compared to the chamber.

-- The Thermocouple must keep in the right position, as mentioned in the image.
+- The Thermocouple must be kept in the right position.

 - The Thermocouple should follow BS4937 standard part 4 (Nickel-chromium /Nickel-Aluminium) or part 5 (Copper-constantan).